Services & Rates

 They can also be used to relieve sprains, strain of muscle and tendons and stimulate circulation.

 The technique improves localized circulation and initiates the relaxation response as well as targeting specific muscles for release of trigger point and adhesions

 During the Iridology consultation, I am using a magnifying glass as well as taking photo of your iris , this method is certainly unconventional but contributes to provides a lot of information on the functioning of the whole organism.

 Expect to return for the first follow up visit two week after the initial consultation.

-The Initial Assessment is designed to gather as much information about your health as possible, will last between 1 h 30 to two hours and expect to return for the first follow up two weeks after the initial consultation.
+The Initial Assessment is designed to gather as much information about your health as possible, will last between 1 h to 1h 30 and expect to return for the first follow up two weeks after the initial consultation.